STOP IT! Just stop it.

 You may notice that we haven’t yet figured out what to do about balancing responsible gun owners rights, and all American citizens’ rights to bear arms, with the repeating tragedies involving high-powered weapons.

 You may or may not think it’s a good idea for us to figure out how to do so.
 You might consider what it would be like if we did.
 What if we could find more common ground, and less polarization, on the rights, responsibilities, and limitations of gun manufacturers, dealers, owners, and non-owners – for the greater benefit of all?
 For the greater benefit of defenseless kids in school?

-You might notice an American political system that has largely lost its ability to balance competing interests and negotiate in good faith to reach some common-sense solutions that benefit the greater good, while still protecting the most vulnerable.
+You might notice we have an American political system that has largely lost its ability to balance competing interests and negotiate in good faith to reach some common-sense solutions that benefit the greater good, while still protecting the most vulnerable.

-You might observe a growing disparity in wealth, and a greater consolidation of power into the hands of fewer men (and even fewer women).
+You might observe a growing disparity in wealth, and a greater consolidation of power into the hands of fewer men – and even fewer women.

 You might observe a growing discontent in the greater population – a seething, simmering dissatisfaction with perceived wrongs.

 And whichever wrongs are perceived, you may notice the growing belief that it’s okay to say or do anything to prove your righteousness – to prove you’re right, and they (whoever “they” are) are wrong.
 “They” are the enemy.
 “They” deserve to be conquered, punished, humiliated, or vanquished.

 You may observe that public discourse has become, quite literally, a battleground of bullying and belligerence, rather than a forum for critical and constructive dialogue.
 (And make no mistake, we reap what we sow.)